adaptlearning/adapt-contrib-media/README.md

 The component uses [MediaElement.js (v7.0.5)](http://mediaelementjs.com/), a player with a number of useful features including subtitles and accessible (and CSS-skinnable) controls.
 [MediaElement.js](https://github.com/johndyer/mediaelement) carries the MIT license compatible with Adapt.

-For playing YouTube and Vimeo videos, use the dedicated [YouTube](https://github.com/adaptlearning/adapt-youtube) or [Vimeo](https://github.com/adaptlearning/adapt-vimeo) components instead.
+For playing YouTube and Vimeo videos, use the dedicated [YouTube](https://github.com/adaptlearning/adapt-youtube) or [Vimeo](https://github.com/adaptlearning/adapt-vimeo) plugins instead.
+These formats are no longer supported by the Media plugin.

 [Visit the **Media** wiki](https://github.com/adaptlearning/adapt-contrib-media/wiki) for more information about its functionality and for explanations of key properties.